TERMS AND CONDITIONS OF SERVICE – FOR USE WITH CUSTOMERS

 (b) if the manager or executive officer of each party are for any reason unable to resolve the Dispute within 60 days of it being referred to them, then the parties shall seek settlement of that dispute by mediation in accordance with the London Court of International Arbitration Rules for mediation, which Rules are deemed to be incorporated by reference into this clause.

-13.1.B Dispute Resolution.
+(c) If the Parties cannot, for any reason, resolve the dispute through mediation, then they shall be entitled to file suit in accordance with Clause 13.2.A. | 13.1.B Dispute Resolution.
 If a dispute arises out of or in connection with this Contract or the performance, validity or enforceability of it (Dispute) then except as expressly provided in this Contract the parties shall follow the procedure set out in this clause:

 (a) either party shall give to the other written notice of the Dispute, setting out its nature and full particulars (Dispute Notice), together with relevant supporting documents.
 On service of the Dispute Notice, a manager or executive officer of each party shall attempt in good faith to resolve the Dispute within 60 days of service of the Dispute Notice;